afarber/OpenMapView/docs/CONTRIBUTING.md

 ### Unit Tests

 All new features and bug fixes should include unit tests.
+See [Unit Testing Guide](TESTING_UNIT.md) for detailed information on writing tests with Robolectric.

 Run unit tests: